mozilla-services/merino-py/docs/adr/0004-default-load-tests.md

 failure.

 This strategy has several drawbacks:
-* Load tests are executed infrequently, making it difficult to establish performance trends or trace regressions to specific changes.
+* Load tests are run infrequently, making it difficult to establish performance trends or trace regressions to specific changes
-* The assertion that contributors will have enough context to decide when load tests should run has proven unreliable.
-Developers occasionally introduce changes that silently break the load testing suite, particularly when new dependencies are added (Example [DISCO-3026][1])
+* Relying on contributors to decide when to run load tests has proven unreliable.
+Developers occasionally introduce changes that silently break the load testing suite, particularly when new dependencies are added (Example: [DISCO-3026][1])
-* The SRE team lacks the resources to implement a weekly load test build or integrate a smoke test suite into the current CD pipeline, leaving gaps in coverage.
-(Example: [SCVC-2236][2] & [DISCO-2861][3])
+* The SRE team currently lacks the capacity to implement a weekly load test build or integrate a smoke test suite into the CD pipeline, leaving coverage gaps (Examples: [SVCSE-2236][2] & [DISCO-2861][3])

 Given these drawbacks, is there a way to provide greater consistency and more reliable feedback on